Translated version of this PSD: Mongolian

 Pre Loan Signing

-- TC 2: Project Coordinator to support the Client with Project management and acting as a focal point for coordination between the Bank, MRTD and other relevant stakeholders.
-The assignment's cost is estimated at EUR 74,530, proposed to be funded by the SSF.
+- TC3: Project Coordinator to support the Client with Project management and acting as a focal point for coordination between the Bank, MRTD and other relevant stakeholders.
+The assignment's cost is estimated at EUR 74,530, to be funded by the SSF.

 Post Loan Signing

-- TC 4: Policy dialogue TC.
-To provide legal and institutional support to improve budgeting procedures for the Road Fund, to improve the secondary legislation required for implementation of Road Fund legislation, to design a methodology to distribute funds for maintenance operations taking into account socio-economic needs, strategic orientations and Road Asset Management System (RAMS) outputs, and to develop the MRTD's human capital.
-The assignment's cost is estimated up to EUR 500,000, proposed to be funded by the international donors or the SSF.
+- TC5: Institutional Support TC.
+To provide legal and institutional support to improve road maintenance operations in the country.
+The components will include (i) designing a methodology to distribute funds for maintenance operations taking into account socio-economic needs, (ii) developing an audit function for the RFB and associated performance criteria, (iii) drafting the secondary legislation required for efficient implementation of Road Fund legislation, and (iv) developing MRTD's human capital.
+The assignment's cost is estimated up to EUR 500,000, proposed to be funded by the SSF.

 Company Contact Information